lojames/Number-Theoretic-and-Cryptographic-Algorithms/README.md

 # Number Theory

-- Determine if g is a primitive root mod p in multiplicative groups of integers modulo a prime, p. **NOT YET IMPLEMENTED**
+- Determine if g is a primitive root in multiplicative groups of integers modulo n using brute force. `brute_force_is_primitive_root?(g,n)`
-- Efficient determination of the totient of n which utilizes factoring. **NOT YET IMPLEMENTED**
+- Efficient determination of the totient of n which utilizes factoring. `totient(n)` **Currently uses brute force trial division only**
-- Determine the legendre symbol of a and the prime p.
+- Determine the legendre symbol of a and the prime p: `legendre(a,p)`